-On motion by Trustee Baxley, duly seconded by Trustee Sepe and carried by a vote of three to none, the foregoing appointments were approved.
-Trustee Grillo recused himself from discussion and vote.
+On motion by Trustee Howard, duly seconded by Trustee Baxley and carried by a vote of four to none, the foregoing appointments were approved.
+Trustee Grillo recused himself from discussion and vote on this matter.

-Mayor Murray designated the following Law Firms to represent the Incorporated Village of Rockville Centre, with the understanding that they are to report to, and be responsible to, the Village Attorney:
+Mayor Murray designated the following Law Firms to be assigned by the Village Attorney, or Claims Service Bureau, to represent the Incorporated Village of Rockville Centre, with the understanding that they are to report to, and be responsible to, the Village Attorney:

 Hammill, O'Brien, Croutier, Dempsey & Pender & Koehler, P.C.

-Cullen and Dykman, LLP Meyer, Suozzi, English & Klein, P.C.
-Cherry, Edson & Kelly, LLP Zaklukliewicz, Puzo & Morrissey, PLLC Duncan, Weinberg, Genzer and Pembroke, P.C.
-Goldberg Segalla Havkins, Rosenfeld, Ritzert & Varriale, LLP Jackson Lewis, LLP Kaufman Borgeest & Ryan, LLP Sahn Ward & Coschignano, PLLC
+Cullen and Dykman, LLP

+Meyer, Suozzi, English & Klein, P.C.

+Cherry, Edson & Kelly, LLP

+Zaklukliewicz, Puzo & Morrissey, PLLC

+Duncan, Weinberg, Genzer and Pembroke, P.C.

+Havkins, Rosenfeld, Ritzert & Varriale, LLP Jackson Lewis, LLP Kaufman Borgeest & Ryan, LLP Sahn Ward & Coschignano, PLLC Bartlett LLP

-On motion by Trustee Sepe, duly seconded by Trustee Baxley and carried by a vote of three to none, the foregoing appointments were approved.
-Trustee Grillo recused himself from discussion and vote.
+On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, the foregoing designations were approved.

-Mayor Murray appointed Wendy Weinstock as Liaison Signatory Nassau County Civil Service Commission to serve at the pleasure of the Mayor.
+Mayor Murray appointed $\underline{\text{Wendy Weinstock}}$ as $\underline{\text{Liaison Signatory}}$ $\underline{\text{Nassau County Civil Service Commission}}$ to serve at the pleasure of the Mayor.

-On motion by Trustee Grillo, duly seconded by Trustee Baxley and unanimously carried, said appointment was approved.
+On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, said appointment was approved.

-Mayor Murray appointed Wayne Lipton as Honorary Village Ambassador to serve at the pleasure of the Mayor.
+Mayor Murray appointed $\underline{\text{Wayne}}$ Lipton as $\underline{\text{Honorary}}$ Village Ambassador to serve at the pleasure of the Mayor.

-On motion by Trustee Baxley, duly seconded by Trustee Sepe and unanimously carried, said appointment was approved.
+On motion by Trustee Grillo, duly seconded by Trustee Howard and unanimously carried, said appointment was approved.